FanPoints/server-js/docs/loyalty_programs/tutorial.md

 ## Creating a New Loyalty Program

-Open the *FanPoints* dashboard and create a new account.
+Open the [*FanPoints* dashboard](https://backend-app-svelte-aec.pages.dev) and create a new account.
 Once logged in, use the *Create New* button to create a new loyalty program.

 ## Accepting Partners

-Open the newly created partner and navigate to the *Partners* tab.
+Open the newly created loyaly program and navigate to the *Partners* tab.
 When a partner requests to join your loyalty program, you can accept or decline the request.
 This will allow users to interact with the loyalty program at this partner.

 > You can always use the *Example Partner* to test your integration.
 This partner is open to everyone and can be used for testing purposes.